Skip to Content

 pumpkin truffle cut in half to show the cheesecake filling

-Pumpkin Truffles are so fun to make, and these pumpkin cheesecake truffles are absolutely one of the best fall recipes.
+Pumpkin Truffles are so fun to make, and these pumpkin cheesecake balls are absolutely one of the best fall recipes.

-Rich cream cheese and real pumpkin filling with crushed graham crackers is dipped in a dark chocolate shell and powdered with a little sugar for a beautiful and easy to make treat.
+Rich cream cheese and real pumpkin filling with crushed graham crackers is dipped into a dark chocolate shell and topped with powdered sugar for a beautiful and easy to make treat.

 These no bake cheesecake balls are so delicious and are perfect for those fall pumpkin cravings!